ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch27.md

 The index *i* denotes the *i*th data point in the dataset or sample.
 Is this loss function a proper metric?

-For simplicityâ€™s sake, we will consider the *squared error (SE)* loss between two data points (though the following insights also hold for the MSE).
+For simplicity's sake, we will consider the *squared error (SE)* loss between two data points (though the following insights also hold for the MSE).
 As shown in the following equation, the SE loss quantifies the squared difference between the predicted and actual values for a single